Your essential briefing on The Good Work Plan and subsequent developments

 The Taylor Review highlighted the need for workers to have a voice, noting that high levels of employee engagement improve organisational performance and boost productivity.
 The Good Work Plan proposes legislation which will lower the threshold required to set up Information and Consultation arrangements from 10% to 2% of employees.
 The 15 employee minimum threshold for initiation of proceedings will remain in place.

 Following the publication of The Good Work Plan, the government introduced the Employment Rights (Miscellaneous Amendments) Regulations 2019 which came into force in April 2019 and contain the statutory provisions to lower the threshold required to set up Information and Consultation arrangements from 10% to 2% of employees, to come into effect from 6th April 2020.

 Extending redundancy protection for pregnant women and new parents

 The government response in the Good Work Plan reported that it is reviewing the legislation relating to redundancy protection and considering whether this is sufficient.

 In January 2019 the government published a consultation seeking views on extending redundancy protection for pregnant women and new parents.
 The consultation proposes that the government extend the current protection afforded under the Maternity and Paternity Leave etc Regulations 1999 to cover the period of pregnancy and a period after, an extension of six months.
 It asked how best to achieve that and who would be covered, for example, those taking shared parental leave or adoption leave.
-The consultation closed on 5th April 2019 and responses are being considered.
+The consultation closed on 5th April 2019 and a response was published in July 2019.